CL-123-abc/tt_um_stochastic_test/docs/info.md

 -->

 ## How it works
+Stochastic Multiplier using bipolar representation.
-Stochastic Multiplier.
-4-bit inputs and output using bipolar representation.
+4-bit inputs and output of actual probability value.

 ## How to test
-Input of 2 4-bit Binary Probabilities and output of 1 3-bit probability and overflow.
+main takes two separate inputs to give 1 output, and the output is the result of multiplication after 8 bits. test-adder takes two separate inputs to give 1 output, and the output is the result of addition after 8 bits. test-avg takes two separate inputs to give 1 output, and the output is the result of multiplication after 128 bits. test-self-multiply-D-FF takes 1 input to give 1 output, and the output is the result of multiplication after 128 bits.

 ## External hardware
 ADALM2000